Adnu100/Chain-Reaction-Game/README.md

 # Chain Reaction Game

-Name - Adnesh Anil Dhamangaonkar
+By - Adnesh Anil Dhamangaonkar
-MIS Id- 111703015

 A chain reaction game which can be played by n human players or computer players.
 M * M board.
 Game can be saved and resumed.
 Game is stored in a file.